djstevenson/slotcar/README.md

 An experimental module for modelling slotcar-racing tracks.
 Will initially support just Scalextric Sport track.

-*NOT YET USABLE* The design is in flux.
+*NOT YET USABLE* This project is on hold while I attend to a few other ideas.

 This module is not connected in any way with the Scalextric brand, its owners Hornby Hobbies, or any other "official" entity.